corda/samples-java/Features/encumbrance-avatar/README.md

 Note
 As you can see in both the flows, Avatar is encumbered by Expiry.
-But Encumbrances should form a complete directed cycle, otherwise one can spend the "encumbrance" (Expiry) state, which would freeze the "encumbered" (Avatar) state for ever.
+But Encumbrances should form a complete directed cycle, otherwise one can spend the "encumbrance" (Expiry) state, which would freeze the "encumbered" (Avatar) state forever.
 That's why we also make Expiry dependent on Avatar.
 (See how we have added encumbrance index's to the output states in both the flows.)